-To the extent the Company sells shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock pursuant to this offering or the Company sells shares of Common Stock under the Cantor Equity Facility, substantial amounts of shares of Common Stock will be issued and available for resale, which would cause dilution and represent a significant portion of our public float and may result in substantial decreases to the Company's stock price.
-After purchasers in this offering acquire shares of Common Stock, warrants to purchase shares of Common Stock, warrants to purchase shares of Common Stock, such purchasers may resell all, some or none of such shares of Common Stock, warrants to purchase shares of Common Stock and/or pre-funded warrants to purchase shares of Common Stock at any time or from time to time in their discretion and at different prices.
+To the extent the Company sells shares of Common Stock pursuant to this offering or the Company sells shares of Common Stock under the Cantor Equity Facility, substantial amounts of shares of Common Stock will be issued and available for resale, which would cause dilution and represent a significant portion of our public float and may result in substantial decreases to the Company's stock price.
+After purchasers in this offering acquire shares of Common Stock, such purchasers may resell all, some or none of such shares of Common Stock at any time or from time to time in their discretion and at different prices.
 After Cantor has acquired shares under the Cantor Equity Facility, Cantor may resell all, some or none of such shares of Common Stock at any time or from time to time in its discretion and at different prices.
 If all of the 5,055,524 shares of Common Stock offered for resale by Cantor under the prospectus related to the Cantor Equity Facility were issued and outstanding as of April 28, 2023, such shares of Common Stock would represent approximately 15.8% of the total number of our shares of Common Stock outstanding, after giving effect to such issuance.

 Further, similar dilution and potentially depressive effects may occur to the extent that the L1 Notes and Investor Warrants are converted into shares of Common Stock.
 Additionally, there are 10,000,000 outstanding Public Warrants to purchase 10,000,000 shares of Common Stock at an exercise price of \$11.50 per share, which warrants became exercisable on July 14, 2022.
-In addition, there are 6,000,000 private placement warrants outstanding exercisable for

-6,000,000 shares of Common Stock at an exercise price of \$11.50 per share.
+In addition, there are 6,000,000 private placement warrants outstanding exercisable for 6,000,000 shares of Common Stock at an exercise price of \$11.50 per share.
 To the extent such warrants are exercised, additional shares of Common Stock will be issued, which, along with the shares of Common Stock being registered for resale under this prospectus, will result in dilution to the holders of our Common Stock and increase the number of shares of Common Stock eligible for resale in the public market.
 Sales of substantial numbers of such shares of Common Stock in the public market could adversely affect the market price of our Common Stock.